Early Career and Student Conference 2023

 Call for Papers

-Abstracts are now being accepted for both oral and poster presentations for the next Royal Meteorological Society Early Career Scientist and Student Conference in summer 2023.
+Abstracts are now being accepted for poster presentations only for the next Royal Meteorological Society Early Career Scientist and Student Conference in summer 2023.
 The 2023 conference will be in person giving delegates the opportunity to experience the conference with all the networking and socialising opportunities available.
 However, the conference will still have an online presence for those who cannot join us at the venue, and abstracts will still be welcomed from all.

 Abstracts are accepted from undergraduates, Masters and PhD students and early-career scientists working in fields related to meteorology and climate.
 The conference theme can apply to a broad range of work, so please feel free to submit an abstract even if you are unsure how your work fits or haven’t yet finalised your results.